top of page

 1. Selection of tomato varieties

-• You should choose tomato varieties that are suitable for your own climate.
-Please inform in advance whether youdetermined orindeterminate tomatoes (Explanation - Click here) preferred.
+• Tomato varieties should be chosen that are suitable for your climate.
+Please inform yourself beforehand whether you prefer determinate or indeterminate tomatoes (explanation - click here) .

 2. Sow seeds

-• Sowing the seeds can start around 6-8 weeks before the last expected frost in the respective region.
+• You can start sowing the seeds about 6-8 weeks before the last expected frost in your region.
 This is usually around early to mid-March.
-Sowing earlier does not really give a later harvest advantage.
+Sowing earlier does not really give you a head start on the harvest later.

-• When the seedlings have reached a height of around 5 cm, they are carefully transplanted into larger pots or straight into the garden if there is no longer any risk of frost.
+• When the seedlings have reached a height of about 5 cm, they are carefully transplanted into larger pots or directly into the garden if there is no longer any danger of frost.

-• Provide sufficient light and keep the soil evenly moist.
+• Make sure there is enough light and keep the soil evenly moist.

 • See also the sowing instructions under point 2.